Arnold Manoff: Later career

-Manoff used the pseudonym "Joel Carpenter."
-In addition to You Are There, he wrote episodes of Naked City, Route 66, and The Defenders.
-At the time of his death in 1965 he was adapting for film a Bernard Malamud story that was to star Harry Belafonte.
-Walter Grauman, who directed a Naked City episode written by Manoff, said years later that he was shocked to learn that his real name was not "Carpenter" and discovered it by accident.
+At the time of his death in February 1965, Manoff was adapting for film a Bernard Malamud story that was to star Harry Belafonte.
+Walter Grauman, who directed a Naked City episode written by Manoff, said years later that he was shocked to learn that his real name was not Carpenter, and only discovered the fact by accident.
 He called Manoff a "terrific writer."

 Legacy

 Walter Bernstein described Manoff as "a talent that never really flourished."
-A number of blacklisted writers produced scripts for the You Are There series, and author Erik Christiansen writes that "Arnold Manoff's story is the saddest of the You Are There team" and that he had difficulty getting off the blacklist.
+Author Erik Christiansen said that of the blacklistees who wrote scripts for the You Are There series, Manoff's personal story was the saddest because of his difficulty escaping the blacklist.

-The informal collective of Manoff, Bernstein, and Polonsky was dramatized in the 1976 film The Front, which was written by Bernstein.
-In an early scene, the Michael Murphy character, modeled on Bernstein, introduces the Woody Allen character to two other blacklisted writers.
+The informal writers collective of Manoff, Bernstein, and Polonsky was dramatized in the Bernstein-written film The Front (1976).
+In an early scene in a New York City restaurant, the Michael Murphy character (modeled on Bernstein) introduces the Woody Allen character to two other blacklisted screenwriter friends.